-As a percent of the Company's total trade accounts receivable, net of specific reserves, the Company's top three customers accounted for approximately 48%, 25% and 20%, respectively, as of June 30, 2023.
-No other customers accounted for greater than 10% of the Company's total trade accounts receivable, net of specific reserves.
-As a percent of the Company's total trade accounts receivable, net of specific reserves, the Company's top three customers accounted for approximately 43%, 35% and 11%, respectively, as of March 31, 2023.
-No other customers accounted for greater than 10% of the Company's total trade accounts receivable, net of specific reserves.
+As a percentage of the Company's total trade accounts receivable, net of specific reserves, the Company's top three customers accounted for approximately 48%, 20% and 15%, respectively, as of December 31, 2023.
+No other customers accounted for greater than 10% of the Company's total trade accounts receivable, net of specific reserves, as of such date.
+As a percentage of the Company's total trade accounts receivable, net of specific reserves, the Company's top three customers accounted for approximately 43%, 35% and 11%, respectively, as of March 31, 2023.
+No other customers accounted for greater than 10% of the Company's total trade accounts receivable, net of specific reserves, as of such date.
 The Company periodically performs credit evaluations of its customers but generally does not require collateral, and the Company provides for any anticipated credit losses in the financial statements based upon management's estimates and ongoing reviews of recorded allowances.
 Due to the high concentration of the Company's net trade accounts receivables among just two customers, any significant failure by one of these customers to pay the Company the amounts owing against these receivables would result in a material adverse effect on the Company's business, financial condition and results of operations.

 The Company maintains its cash accounts with major U.S. and foreign financial institutions.
-The Company's cash and restricted cash balances on deposit in the U.S. as of June 30, 2023 and March 31, 2023 were insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$ 250,000 per qualifying bank account in accordance with FDIC rules.
-The Company's cash, cash equivalents and restricted cash balances in excess of these FDIC-insured limits were approximately \$24.4 million and approximately \$25.0 million at June 30, 2023 and March 31, 2023, respectively.
+The Company's cash and restricted cash balances on deposit in the U.S. as of December 31, 2023 and March 31, 2023 were insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$ 250,000 per qualifying bank account in accordance with FDIC rules.
+The Company's cash, cash equivalents and restricted cash balances in excess of these FDIC-insured limits were approximately \$3.4 million and approximately \$25.0 million at December 31, 2023 and March 31, 2023, respectively.